Japanese knotweed is an invasive plant species.

 In most cases,

-the control of Japanese knotweed requires a multi-faceted approach that includes a combination of physical, chemical, and biological methods.
-This includes manually digging up the roots.
-Applying herbicides, and using biocontrol methods such as the release of insects that feed on the plant. in summery the answer to Does cutting back knotweed stimulate growth is yes.
+Controlling Japanese knotweed requires a multifaceted approach combining physical, chemical, and biological methods.
+This includes manually digging up the roots, applying herbicides, and using biocontrol methods such as releasing insects that feed on the plant.
+In summary, the answer to whether cutting back knotweed stimulates growth is yes.